janaSunrise/blockchain-python/README.md

 This is a implementation of a basic blockchain structure in python, with all the description, and documentation of it's working and things.

+**NOTE**: It used to be a basic interaction API for finding the hashs, POW and the info.
+Currently it's revamped into a full stack website with dummy payments  mining and a better UI.

 ## Definition, and Representation of Blockchain

 The structure of a dummy blockchain, which is accessed like JSON or a dict.